khanyakupelo1/Data-structures-Algorithms/Data-Structures/LinkedLists/README.md

 - Garbage collection
 - In javascript memory is managed automatically
   - If for example, there is no OBJECT referencing a location in memory then that data will be removed.

+## When to use SLL

+- When memory is expensive
+- You want fast insertion and deletion

+## When to use DDL

+- Reverse
+- You can easily delete previous node with out having to go back to the head.
+- Down side
+  - complex
+  - Uses too much memory